 There are three types:

 - Positive leverage: normal leverage.
-It could be that your counterpart is considering only you as a provider for a service.
+It could be that your counterpart is considering only you as a provider of a service.
 That’s leverage you would want to know about.

 - Negative leverage: based on threats.
 Avoid it.